 What better way to share this wisdom than through a blog.

 I knew how to research and had done many literature reviews during my degree.

-Why not crawl through the scientific literature, and research these health topics like it was a university paper.
+Why not crawl through the scientific literature and research these health topics like it was a university paper.

-And so begun my website AlexFergus.com
+And so began my website, AlexFergus.com.

-A sample of them include:
+A sample of those include: